Conductive homogeneity of compact metric spaces and construction of p-energy: Introduction

 where $S^m(w, v) = S^m(w) \cup S^m(v)$ and $(f)_{S^m(w)}$ is the average of $f$ on $S^m(w)$ under a suitable measure $\mu$.
-For the case $p = 2$, this exponent was introduced in \cite{KusZ1}.
-Neighbor disparity exponent controls the difference of means of a function on neighboring cells via $p$-energy.
-And now, $p$-conductive homogeneity, which is the principal notion of this paper, is defined as follows:\\ $(K, d)$ is said to be $p$-{\bf conductively homogeneous} if and only if there exists $c > 0$ such that
+For the case $p = 2$, this constant was introduced in \cite{KusZ1}.
+The neighbor disparity constant controls the difference of means of a function on neighboring cells via the $p$-energy.
+And now, $p$-conductive homogeneity, which is the principal notion of this paper, is defined as follows.